CWE-CAPEC/CWE-Content-Development-Repository/README.md

 # CWE-Submissions

-The MITRE CWE team has created this public GitHub repository for the purpose of sharing external content submissions with the broader community.
-We believe this will help provide more transparency and insight into the external content submission process, as well as allow for more community discussion.
-Submissions are still being accepted through the [CWE Submission Form](https://cwesubmission.mitre.org/) on the CWE website, but previously internal submissions documents will be uploaded here for the community to view and discuss as they move along the submission process.
+The CWE Program has created this public GitHub repository to increase transparency and third-party collaborative input into the CWE content development process.
+Submissions are received through the [CWE Submission Form](https://cwesubmission.mitre.org/) on the CWE website, after which submission documentation is uploaded here for the entire CWE community to view and comment as the entry develops towards being ready for publication.

 # Pilot Program - September 12 to October 6, 2023

-- This pilot will remain open until October 6th.
+- This pilot will remain open for all community members with a current CWE content suggestion until October 6th.
 If you are having issues accessing the repository, please reach out and we will get you access as soon as we can.
 - Each submission has been given its own GitHub issue where discussion around that submission should take place.
 Feel free to look through all issues with the label “External-Submission” and provide comments as you see fit.
   - Each issue will also have a link to the submission file within the repository.
 These files have more detailed process information and information about potential problems with the submission.
 - We are very interested in feedback, both good and bad.
 Please provide feedback by creating a new issue and choosing the template called “Feedback Template”.
 You may also reach out to cwe-submissions@mitre.org with any feedback as well.